-Anyone can report any instances of sexual harassment and sexual violence, as well as other crimes or violations of the Student Handbook to Student Affairs located in the Administration Building, 600 N. Grand Avenue, Tahlequah or by calling 918-444-2120.
+Anyone can report instances of sexual harassment and sexual violence, as well as other crimes or violations of the Student Handbook.
 A complaint should be filed as soon as possible, preferably within 180 calendar days of the incident.
-A complaint can be filed by contacting:

 Any individual who has experienced, witnessed, or knows about discrimination on the basis of sex is encouraged to seek help and report the incident.
 Incidents or complaints may be reported online, or by contacting the Title IX Coordinator, or contacting one of the central reporting offices listed.